signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	So add this line to the test_list[]: {test_yaffs_fish, test_yaffs_fish_clean, "test_yaffs_fish"},

 	Also include the test's .h file in the quick_test.h file: #include "test_yaffs_fish.h"

-	The test file should now make and run.
+	The test file should now make and run(you may need to make clean first).

 	PS: yaffs_fish() is a made up function for this README (in case you want to try and find this function in yaffs).

-BUGS
+BUGS AND WARNINGS
+	remove the printf which prints yaffs_mounting.
 	bug with opening a file with a name of 1,000,000 char long with no errors. bug with unlinking a file with 1,000,000 get the error ENOENT but should be geting ENAMETOOLONG.

+	WARNING- If yaffs is unmounted then most functions return ENODIR.

 	FIXED-ENOSPC error in programs test_yaffs_open_ENOTDIR and test_yaffs_open_ENOENT.
 	FIXED-ENOENT been returned by yaffs_read but the handle is good and the yaffs_open function does not return an error.